Use of Campus Spaces to Support Remote Instruction

-Faculty who have more complex pedagogical needs, such as science demonstrations or musical performances, or who need complex media support for video recordings, may ask to use one of a small number of Registrar-scheduled classrooms supported by IMS.
-Please note this list is very limited due to the complex health and safety guidelines that the IMS staff need to manage.
-Requests for assistance for the fall that IMS receives by Aug 31st will be prioritized.
+Faculty who have more complex pedagogical needs, such as science demonstrations or musical performances, or who need complex media support for video recordings, may request use one of a small number of Registrar-scheduled classrooms supported by Media Services.
+Please note this list is limited due to university health and safety guidelines, and represents a set of spaces chosen for a remote, non-hybrid mode of instruction.
+Spring requests received by January 18th will be prioritized.

 To use IMS-supported spaces, faculty should follow these steps:

 - Apply to your unit administration (Chair, Director, etc.) with a description of your course and the specific pedagogical needs that might require classroom use.